digitalmediabremen/PolytopeXIa/README.md

 # Polytope XIa

-find a *developer blog* under https://digitalmediabremen.github.io/PolytopeXIa/
+see *developer blog* at https://digitalmediabremen.github.io/PolytopeXIa/

 ## how to convert a java sketches to processing